 There are two options on how to leverage expert knowledge in your selection of a marketing provider:

 First of all, sincere marketing professionals should be open to talking through your options with you.
 In our case, we welcome prospective clients to share with us the pros and cons they see of our offerings and the offerings of others, and we happily shed light on the situation.

-For example, I had a prospective client show me the SEO offerings of another marketing firm and she told me she was leaning towards them.
+For example, I had a prospective client show me the SEO offerings of another marketing agency and she told me she was leaning towards them.
 I reviewed their offerings and saw that they were using old SEO techniques that could lead to penalties from Google.
-And, I noticed all kinds of gaps in what they were presenting which showed that they don’t have SEO expertise.
+And, I noticed all kinds of gaps in what they were presented which showed that they don’t have SEO expertise.
 Basically, the company was a branding guy who was trying to widen his scope of offerings and he was thus relying upon borrowed knowledge and likely an outside SEO provider.
 I not only provided her with my analysis, I cited industry sources to show her that my understanding comes from a rigorous process based upon facts and evidence.
 (I am a practitioner of evidence-based Search Engine Optimization).

-A second option would be to hire an SEO consultant that you are not considering hiring as your provider to do an audit of the two top firms that you have identified.
-Ask for a $500 audit and ask him/her to analyze the two companies, the offerings of their packages, and their client results.
+A second option would be to hire an SEO consultant that you are not considering hiring as your provider to do an audit of the two top marketing agencies that you have identified.
+Ask for a $500 audit and ask him/her to analyze the two agencies, the offerings of their packages, and their client results.
 It would be money well spent.
 It is not different than hiring a home inspector to watch over the contractor who is building your home.
 You need an advocate, especially when you don’t understand the technicalities.